rollwagen/aws_certification/developer_associate/aws_certified_developer.md

 - **concurrency**
   - up to 1000 per second; limit applies across whole account per region (???); burst up to 3000
   - limit/control with _reserved concurrency_
-    - AWS keeps unreserved concurrency pool at a min. of 100 concurrent executions so functions witout specific limits set can still process requests.
-Hence, can only allocate a concurrent execution limit of 900 max for a single Lambda function or 450 for two functions.
+    - AWS keeps unreserved concurrency pool at a min. of 100 concurrent executions so functions w/o specific limits can still process requests; so can only allocate a concurrent exec. limit of 900max for a single function (or 450 for two)
   - estimate capacity: `concurrent executions = (invocations per second) x (average execution duration in seconds)`
 - _provisioned concurrency_ - concurrency is allocated before funcion is invoked (no cold start)
 - to expose a Lambda function as an HTTP(S) endpoint, two options; both invoke synchroniously